Northdoo/Foolish-Dreams/README.md

 An 3D Metroidvania indie-game made by Rittz.
 Do i recommand it ?
 Yes, even if the lore is thin, i do recommand to give a look to a gampelay of the game or better, PLAY IT YOURSELF before playing this mod, but that however you feel like.

 # What this mod will have ?
-So far you have :
-- 27 Jokers (3 being legendaries)
+- 54 Jokers (4 being legendaries)
 - 1 Tarot Card
-- 1 Rare Spectral Card
+- 5 Spectral Cards
-- 1 Enhancement type
+- 2 Enhancement type
-- 1 Boss Blind
+- 5 Boss Blind
-- 3 Vouchers
+- 9 Vouchers
-- 2 Poker Hands
+- 1 Poker Hands

-But of course, there will be more.
+And who knows, mybe there'll be even more.

 # How do i instal it ?